-- The Senatus Academicus may admit as candidates for the degree of PhD persons who have been admitted as research students of the University and who have been recommended to register as PhD students by the Dean of Faculty.
-In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of PhD a student who can satisfy the Dean of Faculty that they already have adequate qualifications and for whom a supervisor can be appointed. - 2.
-The Senatus Academicus may enter into an agreement with other universities, including those overseas, to permit joint supervision of students studying for doctorates leading to joint degrees. - A. Where such agreements have been made, the Senatus Academicus may admit a student who can satisfy the Dean of Faculty that they are adequately qualified and that suitable supervisory and monitoring arrangement(s) can be made in both institutions into a jointly supervised degree programme. - B. Appropriate joint Agreement(s) shall be signed between the two institutions.
-The purpose of the Agreement(s) is: - to delineate the collective and individual responsibilities of the Institutions in relation to the provision, management, monitoring, evaluation and development of the programmes. - ii. to agree a programme for each individual student. - C. One of the two institutions will act as the lead institution and the student will then be subject to the academic regulations of the lead institution. - D. An appropriate arrangement as to payment and distribution of fees will be made between the two institutions concerned. - 3.
+- 1. The Senatus Academicus may admit as candidates for the degree of PhD persons who have been admitted as research students of the University and who have been recommended to register as PhD students by the Assistant Vice-Principal (Provost).
+In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of PhD a student who can satisfy the Assistant Vice-Principal (Provost) that they already have adequate qualifications and for whom a supervisor can be appointed. - 2.
+The Senatus Academicus may enter into an agreement with other universities, including those overseas, to permit joint supervision of students studying for doctorates leading to joint degrees. - A. Where such agreements have been made, the Senatus Academicus may admit a student who can satisfy the Assistant Vice-Principal (Provost) that they are adequately qualified and that suitable supervisory and monitoring arrangement(s) can be made in both institutions into a jointly supervised degree programme. - B. Appropriate joint agreement(s) shall be signed between the two institutions.
+The purpose of the agreement(s) is: - to delineate the collective and individual responsibilities of the institutions in relation to the provision, management, monitoring, evaluation and development of the programmes. - ii. to agree a programme for each individual student. - C. One of the two institutions will act as the lead institution and the student will then be subject to the academic regulations of the lead institution. - D. An appropriate arrangement as to payment and distribution of fees will be made between the two institutions concerned. - 3.
 Overseas students whose first language is not English must provide evidence of competence in written and spoken English as well as meeting the other entrance requirements.
 A satisfactory result in a test of English language competence recognised by the University is acceptable.
-If a student is admitted who does not have satisfactory scores, they will be required to attend, and to attain a satisfactory standard in, a course in St Andrews in language, study skills and cultural orientation before the session begins.

-4. Every research student shall be required to matriculate and pay the appropriate fee.
+If a student is admitted who does not have satisfactory scores, they will be required to attend, and to attain a satisfactory standard in, a course at the University in language, study skills and cultural orientation before the session begins. - 4.
+Every research student shall be required to matriculate and pay the appropriate fee.
 All fees are subject to annual revision and the revised fees will apply to all students.

 VI.
-Student Progress
+Student progress